 |

-Looking out across Crag Lough |
+| Looking out across Crag Lough |

-Having cleared Crag Lough, the path then heads left and up to Hotbank Crags, where the path continues to bump up and down the rolling landscape.
+Having cleared Crag Lough, the path then heads left and up to Hotbank Crags - where the path continues to bump up and down the rolling landscape.

 |

-There are a lot more ups and downs than you would expect |
+| There are a lot more ups and downs than you would expect |

-At the next dip in the path, it is time for walkers following the Pennine Way to head off to the left - and head north - with the Hadrians Wall Path and the Pennine Way having followed the same route so far today.
+At the next dip in the path, it is time for walkers following the Pennine Way to head off to the left - and head north - with the

 Having got past this point, the next crags to tick off are Cuddy's Crags and then Housesteads Crags - and here - after clearing a small section of woodland - we meet up with Housesteads Fort.

-I have been inside here before with family, and there isn't all that much you can see inside that you can't see from the outside, but you do have to pay to get in, and some low security fencing on any gaps reminds us of this fact as we walk by.
+I have been inside here before with family, and there isn't all that much you can see inside that you can't see from the outside, but if you do pay to go in you do get to watch a video about how the fort would have looked in Roman times (someone really should make a TV series about the Roman invasion).

 |

-Housesteads Fort visualised |
+| Housesteads Fort visualised looking north |

 |

-They set this up to how the gatehouse would have looked (presumably it would not have been multi-coloured though) |
+| They set this up to how the gatehouse could have looked (presumably it would not have been so multi-coloured though?) |

-Having headed down the hill, the path continues on - with the remains of the wall continuing on throughout this section.
+Having headed down the hill, the path continues on - with the remains of the wall continuing throughout this section.

 Here we are passing Kennel Crags - and once again there is a sharp drop on the far side of the wall - with Bromlee Lough lying in the dip in the land below.